springernature/frontend-playbook/CONTRIBUTING.md

-# Contributing to the Front-End Playbook
+# Contributing to the Frontend Playbook

 If you're on this page because you'd like to contribute to the Playbook, that's fantastic!
 Thank you for getting involved ❤️